vrodriguezf/mlr/doc/knitted/tutorial/configureMlr.md

 ```

-One further scenario:
-You want to access a new parameter of a learner which is already available through *mlr* but it is not implemented in *mlr* yet.
+In an additional scenario, you want to access a new parameter of a learner which
+is already available in **mlr**, but the parameter is not implemented in **mlr** yet.
-(If this is the case you might want to [contact us](https://github.com/berndbischl/mlr#get-in-touch) or [write an issue](https://github.com/berndbischl/mlr/issues/new) as well!)
+If this is the case you might want to [contact
+us](https://github.com/berndbischl/mlr#get-in-touch) or [open an issue](https://github.com/berndbischl/mlr/issues/new) as well!
-But until then you can turn off *mlr*'s paramater checking like this:
+But until then you can turn off **mlr**'s paramater checking like this:

 ```splus
 library("mlr")